gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 are the operating system (OS), the programming environment composed of an IDE/editor, a compiler, a build system, a version control system and the programming language itself.
 Even an Internet browser and "knowing how to google" are parts of a well rounded toolset.
-Some example no-brainer tasks:
+The following tasks should be no-brainers for most experienced developers:

 - search-and-replace in files
 - navigate fast through a codebase
 - branching, merging, resolving conflicts with a version control system
-- building and testing your code
+- building project with automatic tests
 - writing idiomatic code in your favorite programming language
 - understanding compiler error-stacktraces
 - administrating your local machine with our favorite OS